nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_3/Lesson_4/readme.md

 Determine who will work with your repository, inventory the transferred data, metadata, and documentation.
 This role might include the task of populating any required metadata in databases to make the data findable.

-You may be able to accomplish some of these tasks through a repository’s interface.
+You may be able to accomplish some of these tasks through a repository's interface.
 However, some types of repositories may require you to interact with their administration teams.
 For this role, determine who will:

 - Provide suggestions to organize data content and logistics-
 - Develop the metadata